justaksi7/b2b-sap-payment-bridge/readme.md

 2. Read the messages from the DLQ (either on the AWS platform or the logging platform).
 3. Depending on the decision of the operations department do one of the following steps:
 - A: Create a PaymentFailed outbox event in the Payments Core database for each DLQ message and all the partners will be notified automatically about the failure and they have to resend the payment requests.
 The payment process is nullified and it has to be initiated again by the partners.
-- B: Transfer all payment request messages from the DLQ back to the POST-SQS, empty the DLQ and the processing of the requests will proceed to replay automatically.
+- B: Transfer all payment request messages from the DLQ back to the POST-SQS and the processing of the requests will proceed to replay automatically.
 - C: If there is a crisis scenario taking place at SAP consult with the operations department if the payment requests are still going to be stored in our system (increasing costs for the company) or a temporary shutdown of our system has to take place untill further notification from SAP in order to be cost efficient.

 **Runbook: SAP down - Worker failing to process already validated payment requests (PaymentCreated)**